pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

     value MUST be 0
     flags MUST be 128
     domsep MUST be 'hkp\x02'
-    keyorg MUST be 7 (KEYORG_SELF)
-    keyupdate SHOULD be now
     proof notation SHOULD include an offline proof of User ID ownership (e.g. DKIM signed mail) [HIP-8]

 Note that submitting a Trust packet with no proof notation is not useful.